-This website has been built one guy who is passionate about the outdoors.
-I don't have the deep pockets of big business but I have something far more powerful, you.
-Please offer your support.
+This website has been built as a community service by one guy who is passionate about the outdoors.
+I don't have the deep pockets of big business so any support you can offer is appreciated.

 This site is not for profit.
 Your support is appreciated